bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.16.0 =
+* Feature - Edit multiple bookings at once: change status, change quantity, reschedule, refund, delete, send notification
-* Feature - Add an option to allow customers to reschedule a booking to an event of a different activity and / or to an event in a different calendar (in Calendar Editor > the activity settings)
+* Feature - Add an option to allow customers to reschedule a booking to an event of a different activity and / or to an event in a different calendar (in Calendar Editor > the activity settings > Availability tab)
 * Feature - Add an option to allow administrators to reschedule a booking to an event of a different activity and / or to an event in a different calendar (in Settings > Cancellation tab)
-* Feature - Add an option to select the activities a booking can be rescheduled to (in Calendar Editor > the activity settings)
+* Feature - Add an option to select the activities a booking can be rescheduled to (in Calendar Editor > the activity settings > Availability tab)
-* Feature - Send only one notification for multiple bookings / for WC order (Asynchronous notifications option must be ON)
+* Feature - Send only one notification for multiple bookings / for WC order (the "Asynchronous notifications" option must be ON in Settings > Notifications tab)
 * Feature - Manually send a notification from the backend booking list (in the Actions column)
 * Feature - Allow customers to manage their bookings without being logged in by using an authentication key in the URL of the page displaying the [bookingactivities_list] shortcode (see {user_auth_key} notification tag)
 * Feature - Add the {user_auth_key} notification tag (to be used as the user_auth_key URL parameter value, e.g.: yoursite/my-booking-list/?user_auth_key={user_auth_key})